*Not a baccalaureate degree program

 The curricula allow students flexibility in their programs of study and encourages interaction between students and faculty.
 The undergraduate educational experience prepares students for professional practice and advanced study.
 Special programs including our experiential learning program, undergraduate research, and internship opportunities provide professional development skills and experiences and facilitate placement of our graduates in high-quality engineering positions.

-The School of Engineering and Applied Sciences occupies six buildings on UB's north campus: Bell, Bonner, Davis, Furnas, Jarvis and Ketter Halls.
-Barbara and Jack Davis Hall is the newest building, which opened in 2011 and features an environmentally friendly design and construction.
+The School of Engineering and Applied Sciences occupies six buildings on UB's north campus: Bell, Bonner, Davis, Furnas, Jarvis, and Ketter Halls.

 Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.